BradleyCulley/bradleyculley.github.io/_posts/2025-broken-11-4-the-pure-heart-is-your-dojo.md

 ---
 <p>
-<b>In college, I trained in Buddhist practice with a Japanese Buddhist priest.
+In college, I trained in Buddhist practice with a Japanese Buddhist priest.
 He used to tell me the saying in Japanese, "Jikishin kore dojo", which means "the pure heart is your dojo".
+TODO: Add to the essay a quick explanation of what a dojo is and how it makes sense in the analogy.
+And a picture of a dojo with someone in it training ideally.
-Life tends on occasion to take from you everything besides than the fact of being a decent person.</b>
+Life tends on occasion to take from you everything besides than the fact of being a decent person.
 </p>

 A story, from the book The Hero with a Thousand Faces by Joseph Campbell: